Contact Us Report about mistake Sign In Help

 Access to professional activity:

-Graduates will be able to perform scientific research, analytical, advisory work and undertake lead activities in the fields of design and application of aviation and space aircrafts and their systems.
+The graduate can perform research, analytical, advisory and managerial work in the fields of design and application of aviation and space aircrafts and their systems.

 Access to further study: